KrailOrg/krail/README.md

 It provides site navigation and the means to authenticate and authorise users.
 Building an application is assisted by specifiying the site structure using a Sitemap.
 There are 3 methods for specifying the Sitemap: using files(s), annotations, or directly coded in Guice modules (these can also be mixed)

 This library is usable, thought there are still some bugs and further developments needed.
+Vaadin push is not supported.

 ### demo